meshery/meshery/docs/pages/project/contributing/contributing-error.md

 ## Some rules for making Errors codes
+Some things to keep in mind when creating errors:
 - Errors names and codes are namespaced to components, i.e. they need to be unique within a component, which is verified by this tool.

 - Errors are not to be reused across components and modules.